 - Coffee can affect estrogen levels in women.

-Whether you're trying to reduce anxiety by cutting back on caffeine, or you're simply up for something new, here are 5 healthy vegan coffee alternatives to make at home.
+Whether you're trying to reduce anxiety by cutting back on caffeine, or you're simply up for something new, choosing a healthy coffee alternative can make the transition a heckuva lot easier.
+Here are 5 healthy vegan coffee alternatives to make at home – that you'll actually want to savor in the morning :)

 1. Vegan Turmeric Latte

-Whether you're trying to ease off caffeine or satiate that latte craving (without suffering sugar spikes and dairy bloat), this turmeric latte recipe is the perfect dairy-free beverage.
+Whether you're trying to ease off caffeine or satiate that latte craving (without suffering sugar spikes and dairy bloat), this turmeric latte recipe is the perfect dairy-free beverage and a favorite coffee alternative because it's tasty and calming.
 Kick start your morning or cap off an evening with this naturally anti-inflammatory beverage (thank you turmeric!).

 2. Healthy Vegan Hot Cocoa

-This vegan hot cocoa recipe is thick, rich, and creamy -- with no refined sugar!
+This vegan hot cocoa recipe is thick, rich, and creamy — with no refined sugar!
+The perfect coffee alternative for the kid at heart.

 3. Dandelion Root Tea Latte